The brick & mortar retail world would come to a freeze without a steady supply of reliable cashiers to process customer orders.

 Whether you’re applying to a big brand general retailer or a small local specialty shop, the skills required to be useful and successful cashier are very similar.
 Employees want a reliable, friendly person they can trust with processing many small financial transactions.

-This applicant, Markus Turner, chose to use a Career Objective as opposed to another resume opening.
+This applicant, Markus Turner, chose to use a Career Objective for his cashier resume as opposed to another resume opening.
 This is an appropriate choice as the level of this position doesn’t warrant using a more sophisticated option.

 Next, he made sure to show in numbers how much experience he has as both a head cashier and with the retail industry overall.

-Don’t sell yourself short by only including your most recent position in terms of your years of experience if you have worked as a cashier at several businesses.
+Don’t sell yourself short on your cashier resume by only including your most recent position in terms of your years of experience if you have worked as a cashier at several businesses.
 Or, even if you weren’t handling money, but you worked in retail, include it.
 Just be clear and honest about your experience.

 Furthermore, when you are creating your resume, target each opening to a specific company like this applicant does.